withastro/astro/.changeset/honest-houses-deny.md

 '@astrojs/rss': major
 ---

 Update the `rss()` default export to return a `Response` instead of a simple object, which is deprecated in Astro 3.0.
+If you were directly returning the `rss()` result from an endpoint before, this breaking change should not affect you.

 You can also import `getRssString()` to get the RSS string directly and use it to return your own Response: